 Fig. 4: Vernier Scale

-To have a go at reading a vernier calliper, see our vernier calliper interactive experiment (link and content needed).
+To have a go at reading a vernier calliper, see our vernier calliper interactive experiment on our ISE page.